gmc-code/PC-Microbit-Extension/docs/data_logging/data_logging_vscode.rst

 | The code below collects data from the microbit, saves it to a csv file and plots it.
 | Adjust **data_count = 20** to the number of data points desired.
-| Adjust **sleep_ms = 100** to the time in millisec between readings.
-Make sure that it is not shorter than teh sleep between sends on hte microbit.
+| Adjust **sleep_ms = 100** to the time in milli-sec between readings.
+Make sure that it is not shorter than the sleep between sends on the microbit.
-| Adjust **ser.port = 'COM3'** to match the seerial port that is used when the micorbit is attached.
+| Adjust **ser.port = 'COM3'** to match the serial port that is used when the microbit is attached.
 It is usually 'COM3'.

 | Adjust ``filename = 'microbit_data.csv'`` to suit.